jezzsantos/automate/docs/authoring.md

 - The `--displayedas` is optional metadata that defines how the pattern might be displayed in a user interface.

-- The `--describedas` is an optional metadata that defines how the pattern might be displayed in a user interface.
+- The `--describedas` is optional metadata that defines how the pattern might be displayed in a user interface.

 !!! info
     This will create a new pattern, with a root element of the same name, and will set it as the "current" pattern for subsequent editing.